Posted in: ApplicationsLast update: 23/10/20

 Instead of giving away Christmas prizes, they pledged to make a donation to the winner’s chosen charity.
 And they found the perfect winner.
 In the entry below, a family posted a photo that summed up their Christmas.
 And they asked for a donation to help a local refugee family.

 We’ve got a Christmas gift for you, too!
-Visit our Christmas site for more ideas, 2019 trends, and free resources to create your holiday marketing campaigns.
+Visit our Christmas hub for more ideas, 2020 Christmas trends, and free resources to create your Christmas marketing campaigns.

 Corinna KeefeContent marketer at Easypromos